GitarthVaishnav/First_MLOPS_Pipeline/README.md

 <!-- USAGE -->
 ## Usage

-Use this pipeline to kickstart your project with CIFAR-10 dataset classification.
-Adjust models, experiment with different preprocessing techniques, or integrate additional steps into the pipeline as needed.
+Use this pipeline to kickstart your project with basic image classification.
+You may experiment with different preprocessing techniques, or integrate additional steps into the pipeline as needed.

 <!-- CONTRIBUTING -->